 Sometimes it is necessary to produce a wide-band noise.
 I use for it a noise generator, which was meant actually for an noise bridge.
 The construction on a universal circuit board with stripy circuit paths facilitates the construction.
 The interruptions in the conductive strips I realized with a 4 mm drill.
 I turned these with the hand, until the conductive strips in the appropriate place was interrupted.
 I replaced the original transistors by RF transistors from the junk box.
 A strong noise can be achieved by this small device over the whole short wave frequency-area.
 The specification of this device is available.

-10 MHz frequency standard with RS-GGO10M-TG
+RS-GGO10M-TG - 10 MHz frequency standard

 Exact reference frequencies are necessary among other things for frequency counters.
 Otherwise you cannot trust the measured values.
 A GPS-guided 10 MHz frequency standard can be developed at minimum expenditure with the small module RS-GGO10M-TG.
 In order to achieve all in the data sheet specified characteristics, some general information should be considered.